Bedrock-OSS/bedrock-wiki/docs/guide/advancedmanifest.md

 This page is desgined to go into more detail about the manifest.json file, Here we will go into more detail about how the UUIDs work, and how to add them.
 We will explain the use of dependencies, the different format versions and how to include meta-data.

-We will also go over the version differences between the packs.
+We will also go over the version differences between Behaviour packs, Resource packs and skin packs.

 ## Valid JSON